exercism/typescript/README.md

 ## Shared Code

 Please keep the `common` folder files synced across all the sub folders.
-These files should be the same across of problem.
+These files should be the same across all problems.

 * package.json
 * tsconfig.json